pleonasm/bloom-filter/README.md

 encode it.
 So if you have a large array, it will get about 33% bigger on serialization.

+### Other Notes ###

+Under the hood, the hashing mechanism used is actually an HMAC of whatever algorithm you pick.
+In general, PHP's hash extension is not happy if you pick a non-cryptographically secure algo to calculate an HMAC so just don't do it with this library and everything will work just fine.

+This may not come up if you're using PHP 7.1 specifically, but generally the hash you use must output at least 64 bits.
+Things like adler32 or crc32 not okay to use even if they don't throw an error in PHP 7.1.

 ## Requirements ##

 This project requires PHP 7.1 or newer.
 That said, version 1.0.2 of